stephenbradshaw/aws_url_signer/README.md

 ```

 To a large extent you do need to know the AWS API to be able to use this in a useful way, although I have provided some of the examples I have personally tested below.
-You can largely start from [here](https://docs.aws.amazon.com/index.html), find the service you want, and take what would normally be sent in a POST request for a particular API call and supply it JSON encoded to the `parameters` option, and it _SHOULD_ work.
+To some extent you can use it in a similar way to the [AWS cli](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/index.html), but the parameter format will be different in a number of cases, so you can combine it with the general API documentation [here](https://docs.aws.amazon.com/index.html).
+Find the service you want, and take what would normally be sent in a POST request for a particular API call and supply it JSON encoded to the `parameters` option, and it _SHOULD_ work.

 # Warning